benhhopkins/benhhopkins.github.io/pages/ten2y2k/ten2y2k.md

 **Backup**

 - A shield that provides iframes after being broken, which also creates a blast that damages and slows enemies.
 - An easy ability to slot into any build.
-Even un-levelled, having a shield that can take one hit every ten seconds is helpful.
+Even un-leveled, having a shield that can take one hit every ten seconds is helpful.
 - Cooldown upgrades can reduce the time between shields, and duration improves the invulnerable time.
 - With upgrades, the shield break deals good damage and can slow already sluggish enemies to a standstill.